How To Prepare

 - Do not eat or

-drink for 8 to 12 hours before testing.
+drink for 8 to 12 hours before the test.

 - Tell your doctor if you

-have any other problems, such as enlarged esophageal blood vessels (esophageal
+have any other problems, such as enlarged esophageal blood vessels,

 heart failure, or other heart conditions.